arnaudderison/libft-torchinette/README.md

 ### Prerequisites
 - GCC
 - Make
+- Norminette
 - Your libft must be in a folder named `libft` at the project root
+- All mandatory libft files must be present

 ### Installation Steps
 1. Clone the repository: